PLATELET RICH PLASMA (PRP) TREATMENT

 Q. What types of conditions can be treated?

-A. ESWT is an effective and safe treatment for acute and chronic musculoskeletal pain, stress fracture, scar tissue, and enhances bone and tendon healing.
-In addition, no anesthesia is required.
+A. ESWT is an effective and safe treatment for acute and chronic musculoskeletal pain, stress fracture, scar tissue.
+ESWT enhances bone and tendon healing.

 Q. Can everyone be treated with ESWT?

-A. No. Patients with a pacemaker, those who are pregnant, or who have current cancer are not suitable candidates for treatment.
+A. No. Patients with a pacemaker, pregnant, or who are current cancer patients are not suitable candidates for treatment.

 Q. How many treatments are needed and how long does it take to notice results?

-A. This depends on the condition being treated.
+A. Speed of recovery depends on the nature of the condition being treated.
 Most patients notice pain relief after 1-2 sessions.
-A significant reduction in pain or elimination of pain has been reported in as many as 91% of patients in clinical studies.
+Clinical studies report significant reduction in pain or elimination of pain in as many as 91% of patients.

 Q. Are there side effects?

-A. There are virtually no side effects; at most, very few patients may experience discomfort at the treated area for a couple of days.
+A. There are virtually no side effects.
+Very few patients experience discomfort at the treated area for a couple of days.
 Patients can expect no down time and can continue with work and normal activities on the same day as treatment.